11. Diplomas and Certificates

 - 1 credit in health and physical education

-Plus one credit from each of the following groups:
+- Three (3) additional credits, consisting of one credit from each of the following three groups:

 Note: The following conditions apply to selections from the above three groups: